 Current legislation has identified the following as meeting the definition of a high-need subject area for the TEACH Grant Program: Bilingual Education and English Language Acquisition; Foreign Language; Mathematics; Reading Specialist; Science; and Special Education.
 Failure to complete the teaching obligation will cause the TEACH Grant to be permanently converted to a Federal Direct Unsubsidized Loan with interest accrued from the date the grant funds were first disbursed.
 Once a grant is converted to a loan, it cannot be converted back to a grant.

 Learn more about the TEACH Grant Program.

-To apply for the TEACH Grant, undergraduate students may contact Mary Anne Stano, associate director of financial aid, at 410-617-2576 or email@example.com.
+Undergraduate students may contact Mary Beth Brandenburg, associate director of financial aid, at 410-617-2576 or email@example.com.

-Graduate students may contact Danielle Ballantyne, assistant director of graduate admission and financial aid, firstname.lastname@example.org or 410-617-5020.
+Graduate students may contact Danielle Ballantyne, associate director of graduate admission and financial aid, at 410-617-5020 or firstname.lastname@example.org.